MO-class small guard ship: Background

 In early 1930s, the main focus of Soviet shipbuilding was building small patrol ships and boats with various duties.
 Among them, a large part consisted of submarine hunter boats.
-The MO class was the first Soviet built submarine hunter ship class, with the abbreviation meaning "Small Hunter".
-Unlike torpedo boats, MO boats had no torpedo weapons, but instead had depth charge launchers.
+The MO class was the first Soviet built submarine hunter boat class, with the abbreviation meaning "Small Hunter".
+Unlike torpedo boats, MO boats had no torpedo weapons, but instead had depth charge racks.